 I first heard about Visual Studio Code on the Toolsday podcast, but didn’t give it much attention.
 I had recently started coding with PHPStorm, and was trying to embrace working with an IDE.
 Before giving it a go with PHPStorm, I enjoyed using both Atom and Sublime.

 I’ve often said to colleagues that at times I don’t feel like I’m a designer or developer.
 Most of the time, I feel like I’m right in the middle.
-I personally think that people who are skilled at frontend design are in a great position to help bridge the divide between the design and development […]

 Chris Coyier posted a roundup of recent conference talks, and Steal This Talk by Wilson Miner turned out to be my favorite so far.
 He talks about how “stealing”, sharing and collaboration overlap and why we should all trust each other more and work together for far greater impact.
 It’s definitely worth a listen!